gazebosim/docs/contributing.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Ignition Robotics Code of Conduct](https://github.com/ignitionrobotics/ign-gazebo/blob/master/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Ignition Code of Conduct](https://github.com/ignitionrobotics/ign-gazebo/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior at [https://ignitionrobotics.org/support](https://ignitionrobotics.org/support).

 ## Project Design

 ### Repository List

-The following is a list of the major Ignition Robotics repositories.
+The following is a list of the major Ignition repositories.
 A complete list can be found at [https://github.com/ignitionrobotics/](https://github.com/ignitionrobotics/).